christineyen/sunspot_matchers_testunit/README.markdown

 # Installation

+To get started, `gem install sunspot_matchers_testunit` from the command prompt or add it to your Gemfile.

 You will need to replace the Sunspot Session object with the spy provided.
 You can do this globally by putting the following in a setup block or your test_helper.